rdubois440/cherry_mx30_usb_bt/README.md

 ##4- Modifications to the original Cherry MX 3.0

-Mechanical keyboards are good for typing, but also good for hacking. the keys are soldered on a single layer printed circuit board (PCB).
+Mechanical keyboards are good for typing, but also good for hacking.
+The keys are soldered on a single layer printed circuit board (PCB).
-It makes it possible to cut and rewire keys as desired
+It makes it possible to cut and rewire keys as desired.

 * Cut away the numeric keypad
-* Keep the 4 arrow keys, and cut away the 9 keys above the arrow keys (page up, page down, delete, print screen etc) Use the space left by the 9 keys and install a USB Ergo Touchpad
+* Keep the 4 arrow keys, and cut away the 9 keys above the arrow keys (page up, page down, delete, print screen etc).
+Use the space left by the 9 keys and install a USB Ergo Touchpad

 ![Cutting the Cherry MX 3.0](images/cherrymx_cut.jpg)